So, we hear you’re interested in finding out if a 2 carat diamond ring is the best choice for you.

 Ahead lies a guide to give you all the diamond insider knowledge to help you gain confidence when making a purchase of this stature.
 By the end of this buying guide, you will leave having become the expert.

-Also, in case your curious, we've also reviewed other popular carat weights for diamonds rings.
+Also, in case you're curious, we've also reviewed other popular carat weights for diamonds rings.
 See below:

 What is a 2-Carat Diamond Ring?